Polymer and Color Chemistry (PCC)

 Typically offered in Fall only

-Properties unique to polymers are related to their high molecular weight, long and flexible chains, or polymers physics.
-The detailed molecular structures of polymer, pr polymer chemistry, are characterized and utilized to establish structure-property relations.
-An inside/outside approach connects their microstructures to their local conformational flexibilities, which impact their global responses, such as sizes and shapes and conformational entropies, to both their environments and the stresses placed upon them.
+Properties unique to polymers are related to their high molecular weight and long and flexible chains, or polymer physics.
+The detailed molecular structures of polymers, or polymer chemistry, are characterized and utilized to establish structure-property relations.
+An inside/outside approach connects their microstructures to their local conformational flexibilities, which impact their global responses (such as sizes and shapes and conformational entropies) to both their environments and the stresses placed upon them.

 Prerequisite: PCC 461